fatash89/atom/doc/source/includes/sdk-concepts.md

 A globally-acessible atomic shared counter.
 Multiple elments can be setting, incrementing and decrementing.

+## Sorted Set

+A globally-accessible sorted set with atomic add, update, pop and remove operations.
+This is useful for collaborating between multiple elements or multiple processes.

 ## Serialization Options

 Below are the serialization methods currently available in Atom.
 By default, Atom will not serialize any data.
 Serialization must be specified using the "serialization" option in the API.